isovector/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

-Since `type:All` reuses the constructor names `ctor:empty` and `ctor:branch`, we need only redefine `ctor:leaf` in order for it to work work not only over `type:BinTree`, but `type:All` too.
+Since `type:All` reuses the constructor names `ctor:empty` and `ctor:branch`, we need only redefine `ctor:leaf` in order for it to work not only over `type:BinTree`, but `type:All` too.

 ```agda